kdaily/aws-cli/proposals/pr-contrib-guide.md

 #### No indication of what to contribute

-The AWS CLI has a list of open issues which are curated into bugs, feature requests, and guidance questions.
 We do not state which issues are available for community contributions.
-This results in users spending effort that ultimately will not be used.
+This results in users spending effort and the maintainers spending effort contributing and reviewing changes that ultimately will not be accepted.
 For example, users frequently propose changes to waiters and paginators.
-These are standardized across AWS SDKs and implemented by the service teams, who know how to provide the best performance and experience.
+These are implemented by the service teams and changes cannot be made directly to the AWS CLI.

 We need a curated list of issues to know what is available for contribution and what is not so that their efforts are used effectively.
 This would help users